CoderDojoDC/CoderDojoDC.github.io/index.md

 ## What to expect

-Our meetings are 2 hours long, and we follow a similar format for each one.
-We start with a full group presentation or activity and then break up into sections based on programming interests.
+Our 2 hour meetings typically start with a full group presentation or activity and then break up into sections based on programming interests.
+Volunteer mentors are available to provide help, but often the kids will help and inspire each other.
 (Don't know where to go?
 Don't worry, we'll help if it's your first time.)
-If the full group presentation involves an activity some children will continue working on that activity for the next hour.
+If the full group presentation involves a guided activity, some children will continue working on that activity for the next hour.
 Other children will continue work on Scratch, Arduino, HTML or other projects of their own or by the recommendation of mentors.
-Children are welcome to look at the projects being worked on and also encourage to help out others.
-At the end, we come back together and everyone is encouraged to present their work to the group.
-This is one of the most fun and rewarding parts of the meeting, so don't leave early.
+We set aside the last half hour for the kids to share a project - this is one of the most fun and rewarding parts of the meeting, so don't leave early!
+Find examples of our members' projects on our [showcase page](http://coderdojodc.com/showcase/).

 ## Sponsors